 Ireland is a special place and many people end up returning to the Emerald Isle.
 I can’t blame them!

 This Ireland travel itinerary is packed with Ireland travel tips and is designed to help you create the ideal itinerary for you, whether it be a self-drive Ireland itinerary or an itinerary to help you get around by train or bus.
 I’m your virtual Ireland trip planner!

-But first, this Ireland travel guide gives you all the details you’ll need to know to before you go, when you should go and how to budget.
+But first, this Ireland travel guide gives you all the details you’ll need to know to before you go and exactly how to plan a trip to Ireland.
 Then we’ll get into the places to visit in Ireland, the details on actually planning a trip to Ireland, what to see in Ireland and some of the best Ireland tours that you can take.

 Let’s get started!